jimohsegun1/bookstore-mobile-app/README.md

 # Bookstore - A Book Recommendation React Native App

-If you are viewing it on web, open it in inspect.

 Bookstore is a React Native mobile application where users can log in, sign up, and share their book recommendations.
 Built with React Native and Expo, it provides a smooth user experience for discovering and sharing books.
 The app is powered by a Node.js, Express, MongoDB, and Mongoose backend, hosted on Render.

 ## Key Features